bnays/weather-forecast-chrome-extension/README.md

 ## Note

+You will need to keep the node server running for the chrome extension to work.

 Don't forget to create the .env file and paste your api as :  APP_KEY = 'Your api key here'. <br/>

 Please do restart server if you make any changes to the server.